 - Eudora Public Library in Kansas shared this simple infographic (above) to illustrate the impact of donations to their Feeding Eudora program.
 This past summer the library provided, with local support, 12 free lunches to hundreds of children in the community.
 For 2017, the library is planning free lunches for 38 days of the summer!
-This story and video provide more information on the Eudora program, and this Public Libraries Online article provides information on other libraries with summer meal programming.
+This Public Libraries Online article provides information on other libraries with summer meal programming.

 - We've really enjoyed the #MannequinChallenge videos libraries have posted in recent weeks!
 Here are a few we thought you'd enjoy seeing: